Jack Pickford: Marriages

 Pickford married two more times.
 On July 31, 1922, he married Marilyn Miller (1898–1936), a celebrated Broadway dancer and former Ziegfeld girl, at his sister and brother-in-law's famed home Pickfair.
 By most accounts it was an abusive marriage due to Pickford's drug abuse and alcoholism.
 They separated in 1926 and Miller was granted a French divorce in November 1927.

 Pickford's final marriage was to Mary Mulhern, aged 22 and a former Ziegfeld girl, whom he married on August 12, 1930.
 Within three months Pickford grew increasingly volatile towards Mulhern.
-After two years Mulhern left Pickford, claiming he had mistreated her throughout the marriage.
-She was granted an interlocutory divorce in February 1932 which had yet to be finalized at the time of Pickford's death.
+After two years, Mulhern left Pickford, claiming he had mistreated her throughout the marriage.
+She was granted an interlocutory divorce in February 1932, which had yet to be finalized at the time of Pickford's death.

 Death and legacy

 In 1932, Pickford visited his sister Mary at Pickfair.
 According to Mary, he looked ill and emaciated; his clothes were hanging on him as if he were a clothes hanger.
 Mary Pickford recalled in her autobiography that she felt a wave of premonition when watching her brother leave.
-As they started down the stairs to the automobile entrance, Jack called back to her "Don't come down with me, Mary dear, I can go alone."
+As they started down the stairs to the automobile entrance, Jack called back to her, "Don't come down with me, Mary dear, I can go alone."
 Mary later wrote that as she stood at the top of the staircase, an inner voice said "That's the last time you'll see Jack".

 Jack Pickford, at age 36, died at the American Hospital of Paris on January 3, 1933.
 The cause for his death was listed as "progressive multiple neuritis which attacked all the nerve centers".
 This was believed due to his alcoholism.
 "I have lived more than most men, and I am tired — so tired!"
-These were the last words whispered by Jack on his death bed.
+These were the last words whispered by Jack on his deathbed.
 Mary Pickford arranged for his body to be returned to Los Angeles, where he was interred in the private Pickford plot at Forest Lawn Memorial Park, Glendale.

 For his contribution to the motion picture industry, Jack Pickford has a star on the Hollywood Walk of Fame at 1523 Vine Street.